 If you do some shopping around you will soon find the Voltbike Elegant is one of the better value E-bikes on the market and in keeping with the companies philosophy.
 “It all started in our garage with a mission.
 To bring North America premium electric bike at half the price compared to your local department store.”

 It is not as rugged a the Yukon E-bike series but a very solid bike none the less.
 The Voltbike Elegant E-bike is ideal for a lady that wants a full-size E-bike but not the big fat tires like on the Yukon series.

-After ordering the Elegant it took about six weeks from order date to deliver.
+After ordering the Elegant it took about six weeks from the order date to deliver.
 As with all their E-bikes, the Voltbike Elegant arrives at your door 90% percent assembled.
-All you have to do is put the handlebars on and the peddles.
-Note: There is a left and right peddle.
-It takes about a half hour and you are ready to ride.
+All you have to do is put the handlebars on and the pedals.
+Note: There are left and right pedal.
+It takes about a half-hour and you are ready to ride.